tunedev/caliper/docs/source/connectors/fabric-config.md

         <br/>
         Reference to one or more peers that are either
         <ul>
-        <li>a peer to discover the network from when bound to Fabric 2.2 or Fabric 1.4 in conjunction with using the gateway enabled option
+        <li>a peer to discover the network from when bound to Fabric 2.2
         </li>
         <li>a gateway peer when bound to Fabric gateway</li>
         </ul>